-Is toilet training right for me and my cat?
+Pros and Cons – Is toilet training right for me and my cat?

 Setting aside the folklore and the “intelligent kitty” made famous by the movies, you should carefully evaluate the major pros and cons of toilet training before purchasing a cat toilet training kit.

 The major benefits of toilet training your cat are:

 - You save considerably on the cat litter and litter box accessories.
 If you use the traditional litter box, you need to change the cat litter frequently.
 Similarly, you would need to invest in litter liners, litter mats, scoops and what not.
 Investing in cat litter and litter box accessories is a recurring cost and you can save hundreds of dollars per year, even if you still have to keep a cat litter box as a backup.

 - If your cat is toilet trained, you do not need to worry about sifting and scooping your litter daily.
 This is especially useful if you have litter dust allergies or simply hate the activity.
 (An alternative is to look at getting a self-cleaning cat litter box).
 This is also useful during vacations.

 - Toilet training your cat minimizes the issues with litter tracking and litter odor around the house.